jpolanco94/QuickScale_MSSA_Project/README.md

 The bulk of the work and information will be found on the scales and chords page.
 ![Scales Page](https://github.com/jpolanco94/QuickScale/blob/master/ABluesScale.jpeg)
+There is a lot going on in this sketch!
+I will explain each element but first want to clarify that the users of this app will have almost total control into how they want this page to be displayed.
+First, I want each element of this page to be its own seperate window that users can move around to their liking.
+They will be able to open, close, and resize these windows as they please.
+I also want users to be able to change colors if they prefer.
+I prefer softer lighter colors, some may like harsher and darker colors.
+I may even have an option to change the fretboard desgin to a more traditional and realistic model.
+Now I will explain the sperate elements in the next paragraphs.

 On the left is the option that allows a user to change the tunings of the strings.
 The user can either select from common tunings or choose what they want the strings to be individually.